Precautionary strategies should be used to minimise public health risks and to prevent spread of disease:

 If a family member does touch the body, they should wash their hands with soap and water immediately afterwards or use an alcohol-based hand rub.

 To minimise transmission of COVID-19, funeral directors must comply with all Public Health Orders relating to gatherings.
-From Friday, 24 July 2020, the maximum number of people who may attend a funeral or memorial service or a gathering following a funeral or memorial service, is the lesser of one person per 4 square metresor 100 people.
+The maximum number of people who may attend a funeral or memorial service or a gathering following a funeral or memorial service, is the lesser of one person per 4 square metres or 100 people.
 Funerals at outdoor public places or a place of residence are subject to the same limits.

 Places of public worship, funeral homes or crematoriums can have up to 50 attendees (without the 4 square metre rule) provided non-household contacts can maintain 1.5 metres of physical distance.